-The Commonwealth, as of June 30, 2011, had outstanding \$3,762 million in loans from the Federal Unemployment Account to the Pennsylvania Unemployment Compensation Trust Fund (the "UC Fund").
-Since June 30, 2011, the Commonwealth has made voluntary loan repayments to the Federal Unemployment Account totaling \$1,130.0 million and the current outstanding loan to the UC Fund is \$3,529 million as of February 27, 2012.
+The Commonwealth, as of June 30, 2012, had \$2,593 million in outstanding loans from the Federal Unemployment Account to the Pennsylvania Unemployment Compensation Fund (the "UC Fund").
+Since June 30, 2012, the Commonwealth has borrowed an additional \$48 million from the Federal Unemployment Account and the current outstanding loan to the UC Fund is \$2,641 million as of July 5, 2012.

-The Commonwealth is one of 29 states that had exhausted its UC Fund balances during the most recent economic downtown.
+The Commonwealth is one of 35 states that had exhausted its UC Fund balances during the most recent economic downtown.
 The federal loans, which began in March 2009, were needed to fund unemployment compensation benefits in excess of UC Fund receipts.

-Under current federal law, all such loans must be repaid by the states with interest.
+Under current federal law, such loans must be repaid by the states with interest.
 Under ARRA, a waiver of interest on federal loans was extended through the end of calendar year 2010.
 Beginning in January 2011, interest started to accrue on outstanding loan amounts.
-Pursuant to existing Commonwealth law, each year in which interest is due on federal loans, the Department calculates an interest tax to be paid by Commonwealth employers on the first \$8,000 in wages paid to each employee.
-The assigned interest tax rate was 0.44 percent for calendar year 2011 and 0.20 percent for calendar year 2012.
-In addition, federal law requires that employers in a state with an outstanding loan balance at the end of a second year must pay additional federal unemployment taxes ("FUTA") to repay the principal of the loan.
-This FUTA surcharge is 0.3 percent on the federal wage base of \$7,000 and automatically increases by 0.3 percent each year that the loan remains outstanding.
+Pursuant to the Unemployment Compensation Law, for each year in which interest is due on federal loans the Department calculates an Interest Factor tax to be paid by Commonwealth employers on the first \$8,000 in wages paid to each employee.
+The assigned Interest Factor rate was 0.44 percent for calendar year 2011 and 0.20 percent for calendar year 2012.
+In addition, federal law requires that employers in a state with an outstanding loan balance at the end of two consecutive years must pay additional federal unemployment taxes ("FUTA") to repay the principal of the loan.
+Initially this FUTA tax increase is 0.3 percent on the federal wage base of \$7,000 and automatically increases by 0.3 percent each year that the loan remains outstanding.

-Based on current econometric assumptions and assuming no state legislative action to increase the UC Fund funding, the Commonwealth, anticipates that the Commonwealth UC Fund will continue to require federal loans to continue to pay benefits through at least 2018 and its outstanding loan balance is estimated to total \$286 million by 2018.
-Mandatory FUTA loan repayments are expected to begin in fiscal year 2012 and grow from an estimated \$102 million that year to an estimated \$754 million annually by 2018.
-Additional voluntary loan repayments from the UC Fund would likely decrease from an estimated \$2,165 million in fiscal year 2011 to \$176 million by fiscal year 2018 and the estimated interest on the outstanding UC Fund loans would drop from \$118 million annually in fiscal year 2011 to \$5 million by fiscal year 2018.
-It is important to note that these repayment mechanisms do not have any impact on the Commonwealth's General Fund and are payable solely from the UC Fund.
+Based on current econometric assumptions and in the absence of legislative action to increase the UC Fund funding, the Commonwealth anticipated that the UC Fund would continue to require federal loans to pay benefits through at least 2018 and projected that its outstanding loan balance would total \$286 million by 2018.
+Mandatory loan repayments through increased FUTA taxes, which began in 2011, were expected to grow from \$94 million that year to an estimated \$854 million annually by 2018.
+Additional voluntary loan repayments from the UC Fund would likely decrease from an estimated \$2,560 million in fiscal year 2011 to \$176 million by fiscal year 2018 and the estimated interest on the outstanding UC Fund loans would drop from \$101 million annually in fiscal year 2011 to \$9 million by fiscal year 2018.
+It is important to note that these repayment mechanisms do not have any impact on the Commonwealth's General Fund.
+They are funded solely by federal taxes, the UC Fund and the Interest Factor assessment, none of which affect the revenues or expenditures of the General Fund.